Symphogear: Minor characters

-Debuting in Symphogear AXZ.
-Sonia's little brother, who played soccer.
-He and his village were enslaved, but after he is rescued by Hibiki during a conflict with the Alca-Noise, is able to request the help of Hibiki, Tsubasa, and Chris to free his village.
+Debuting in Symphogear AXZ, Stephan is Sonia's little brother who played soccer.
+Stephan and his village were enslaved, but after he is rescued by Hibiki during a conflict with the Alca-Noise, he request the help of Hibiki, Tsubasa, and Chris to rescue his village.
 However, Stephan's leg is grabbed by an Alca-Noise, and Chris is forced to shoot it off to stop Stephan from disintegrating entirely.